I was riding my Harley-Davidson Road King a few days ago when my mind suddenly thought –

 Let’s go riding.

-Whenever I’m cruising on my motorcycle, I love fast and loud, and it makes me smile.
+Whenever I’m cruising on my motorcycle, I love fast and loud because it makes me smile.
 That’s the Yin of riding a bike, but you can only go fast and loud for so long before the light turns red in front of you or blue behind you.

-That’s where the Zin of riding a motorcycle comes into play.
+That’s where the Yang of riding a motorcycle comes into play.

 Slowing down is the opposite of fast, yet it can yield the same result – if you know what you are doing.

 Whether it’s your life or a motorcycle, success requires precision control.
-If you get it right and trust yourself and your machine, you will continue to make progress.
+You will continue progressing if you get it right and trust yourself and your machine.

 On a motorcycle…